Privacy Notice

 The personal data that we collect from you may include the following:

-Identity Data: such as your first name, last name, title and date of birth.
+• Identity Data: such as your first name and last name.

-Contact Data: such as your contact address, email address and telephone number, your communication preferences and copies of communications between you and us.
+• Contact Data: such as your email address and any information you include when contacting us.

-Device Data: such as the type of device you use to access the Website, your unique device
+• Technical Data: such as your IP address, device and browser information, the type of device you use to access the Website, your unique device identifier, operating system, browser type and version, system configuration information, and your internet service provider.

 Do we process any sensitive personal information?